wp-plugins/amazon-post-purchase/readme.txt

 4. How the widget will display on your website.

 == Upgrade Notice ==
+= 1.1.3 =
+* Fixed a bug regarding products that don't have sale data.

 = 1.1.2 =
 * Fixed a bug that was preventing activation on some hosting servers.
 If you've already activated this plugin, an upgrade is not necessary.
 If an older version of the plugin will not activate, please upgrade to fix this problem.